burrahey/scheduler/notes.md

 supervisors can edit/delete employees supervisors can view unpublished schedules associates can only view published schedules

-scope method
-employee's shifts this week OR view only associates

 - add permissions for admins. disallow everything by non-logged in users